 - A fine, pink rash that begins on the face and quickly spreads to the trunk and then the arms and legs, before disappearing in the same order

 - Aching joints, especially in young women

 When to see a doctor

 Rubella is a mild infection.
-Once you've had the disease, you're usually permanently immune.
-Some women with rubella experience arthritis in the fingers, wrists and knees, which generally lasts for about one month.
-In rare cases, rubella can cause an ear infection (otitis media) or inflammation of the brain (encephalitis).
+Some women who have had rubella experience arthritis in the fingers, wrists and knees, which generally lasts for about one month.
+In rare cases, rubella can cause an ear infection or inflammation of the brain.

-- Growth retardation
+- Growth delays

 The highest risk to the fetus is during the first trimester, but exposure later in pregnancy also is dangerous.

-The rubella vaccine is usually given as a combined measles-mumps-rubella inoculation, which contains the safest and most effective form of each vaccine.
-Doctors recommend that children receive the MMR vaccine between 12 and 15 months of age, and again between 4 and 6 years of age — before entering school.
-It's particularly important that girls receive the vaccine to prevent rubella during future pregnancies.
+The rubella vaccine is usually given as a combined measles-mumps-rubella (MMR) vaccine.
+This vaccine may also include the chickenpox (varicella) vaccine — MMRV vaccine.
+Health care providers recommend that children receive the MMR vaccine between 12 and 15 months of age, and again between 4 and 6 years of age — before entering school.

-Usually babies are protected from rubella for six to eight months after birth because of the immunity passed on from their mothers.
+Babies born to women who have received the vaccine or who are already immune are usually protected from rubella for 6 to 8 months after birth.
 If a child requires protection from rubella before 12 months of age — for example, for certain foreign travel — the vaccine can be given as early as 6 months of age.
 But children who are vaccinated early still need to be vaccinated at the recommended ages later.